muziejus/leaflet-quickstart/README.md

 **Note:** Once your JSON files are pushed to GitHub, you can access them using the GitHub url above and stop using a local webserver, if you like.

-On a Mac, you can spin up a web server quickishly with Python:
+* On a Mac, you can spin up a web server quickishly with Python:

   1. Open up Terminal.app

   1. Find out what version of Python you have by typing: `python -V` (with a capital V!).

-1. If the response is 2.x, launch a server by typing `python -m SimpleHTTPServer 8888 &`
+  1. If the response is 2.x, launch a server by typing `python -m SimpleHTTPServer 8888`

-1. If the response is 3.x, launch a server by typing `python -m http:server 8888 &`
+  1. If the response is 3.x, launch a server by typing `python -m http:server 8888`

+* On Windows,

+  1. First you have to [install Python](https://www.python.org/downloads/windows/).
+I recommend the “Windows x86-64 web-based installer.”

+  1. The install takes about ten minutes.

+  1. Once the install is done, you can launch the command prompt (search for “Command Prompt”) and change into the directory where you cloned the project, `...something\something\leaflet-quickstart\`.
+Inside there, run `py -m http.server 8888`

 Now you can access your `index.html` file by pointing a browser at `http://localhost:8888/`.